eclipselabs/eclipseiot-testbed-assettracking/CONTRIBUTING.md

-# How to contribute to this Open IoT Testbed
+# How to Contribute to this Open IoT Testbed

 First of all, thanks for considering to contribute to the testbed.
 We really appreciate the time and effort you want to spend helping to improve things around here.
 And help we can use :-)